Bestiarium Beatum is born from my love of religious art, and for the wonderful animals of the fields, woods, and waters around us.

-I am fascinated with the stories and depictions of Saints of the Middle Ages.
-Saints are typically depicted with objects and symbols meant to convey their stories and virtues.
-I use the same visual language to illustrate threatened or at risk animals in the UK, to tell their tales and express a well-earned devotion to them.
+Since the Middle Ages, Saints have been depicted with objects and symbols meant to convey their stories and virtues.
+I use the same visual language to illustrate threatened or at risk animals in the UK, to tell their tales and bting them some well-earned devotion.

 Sanctus Herinacius